Donald Trump’s Supreme Court nominee Brett Kavanaugh has been accused of sexual assault.

 Ginsburg withdrew his own nomination when a story surfaced that he had smoked marijuana with his students at Harvard.
 As silly as that sounds in 2018, it was a disqualifying fact in 1987.

-And by the way, if you’re unhappy about Judge Kavanaugh’s appointment?
+And by the way, if you’re unhappy about the current situation with Judge Kavanaugh?
 Thank the uptight squares of the Democratically controlled 1987 U.S. Senate.
-After Ginsburg withdrew his name, Reagan nominated Anthony Kennedy to the Court, and Justice Kennedy’s retirement is what opened the seat we’re filling today.
+After Ginsburg withdrew his own nomination, Reagan nominated Anthony Kennedy to the Court, and Justice Kennedy’s retirement is what opened the seat we’re filling today.
 Way to go, Joe Biden.
 Jeez.
 Maybe borrow some of that prescience from Dr. Ford next time, will ya?

 No one has a right to become a Supreme Court justice.
 Sometimes that truth is prude, harsh, and ignorant, but it’s a truth nonetheless.